Ayush215mb/ayush215mb/README.md

     <br>
     👋 Hello!
 I'm Ayush yadav <br>
     <br>
-    💻 I recently embarked on my coding journey,Currently exploring the realms of web development  <br>
+    💻 I recently embarked on my coding journey,Currently exploring the realms of Web development and App development.  <br>
     <br>
     📫 Let's connect!
 Feel free to reach out to me on GitHub or connect with me on LinkedIn.<br>
      <br>